 Day 7, Oct.
 11, Wednesday.
 Today we explore the Aswan area which is rich in ancient sites including the beautiful Temple of Isis, the Philae temple complex, and the Temple of Khnum.
 We also enjoy a sailing adventure on the Nile River to get a different perspective on the beauty of this area as well as thousands of years of Egyptian history.
 Overnight Movenpick Resort Aswan.
 4 1/2 star.

 Day 8, Oct.
 12, Thursday.
 We transfer from our hotel to the airport this morning for the short flight from Aswan to Abu Simbel.
-Carved from one piece of rock, four massive statues of the Pharaoh Ramses II look out over Lake Nasser from the entrance to this masterpiece of a temple that Ramses II built 3200 years ago and dedicated to the god Ra-Hurakhti.
+Carved from one piece of rock, four massive statues of the Pharaoh Ramses II look out over Lake Nasser.
+This temple that Ramses II built 3200 years ago is dedicated to the god Ra-Hurakhti.
 The walls inside show the pharaoh in his various exploits, and the inner sanctum is lit with the first rays of the sun on February 22 and October 22 of each year.
-Next door is the temple that Ramses dedicated to his favorite wife Nefertari.
+Next door is the temple that Ramses dedicated to his favorite wife, Nefertari.
 Twilight photography here is spectacular, and we can shoot at night during the Sound and Light show.
 Overnight at the Seti Abu Simbel.
 4 star.

 Day 9, Oct.
 13, Friday.
 This morning we drive the short distance to the airport for our return flight to Aswan and then to connect to our flight back to Cairo.
 We overnight in an airport hotel with five restaurants, a fully equipped gym, and two outdoor swimming pools.
 Jim will conduct a critique session that will also involve some Photoshop instruction.
 Overnight Novotel Cairo Airport.
 4 star.